-- Consumers, particularly those who have concerns about biotechnology; - Food importers and distributors of wholesale ingredients; - The manufacturing and retail sectors of the food industry; and - Government generally, where a regulatory decision may impact on trade or WTO obligations and enforcement agencies in particular who will need to ensure that any approved products are correctly labelled.
+- consumers, particularly those who have concerns about biotechnology; - food importers and distributors of wholesale ingredients; - the manufacturing and retail sectors of the food industry; and - Government generally, where a regulatory decision may impact on trade or WTO obligations and enforcement agencies in particular who will need to ensure that any approved products are correctly labelled.

-The cultivation of corn line 59122 may have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator (OGTR) in Australia and by various New Zealand government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Fisheries (MAF) in New Zealand before cultivation in either of these countries could be permitted.
+In the event that the Applicant proceeds to commercialise MON 88017 corn in the United States agricultural markets in the future, the approval of this application would ensure corn or food imports from the US to Australia and New Zealand would comply with the Code.
+There is no current intention to grow MON 88017 corn in Australia or New Zealand.
+Should this be decided in the future, any environmental impact would require assessment by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Fisheries (MAF) before cultivation in these countries could be permitted.